schubergphilis/tweakers_iot_workshop/Actioning/7_create_logic_app.md

 28. Save the Logic App Again.
 In theory if you did everything correctly, you would now see some light bulbs change colour when I tap a beer. (if nothing happens make sure your Logic App is enabled)

+The JSON Code of the Logic App (how it should be) can be found in the *logic_app* directory in the file **logic_app.json**.
+If you are using this one, make sure to change/remove/recreate the parameters for the Service Bus Queue and Slack integration starting on Line 125.

 This is the end of the workshop.
 Feel free to play around some more with the Grafana/Lights/Slack/Logic App etc.